run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/cluster.md

     ```

 !!!
 Tip
     Use the  `--dry-run` flag to gain an understanding of what is being installed before the actual installation.
-For more details see: [Understanding cluster access roles](../../../config/access-roles/).
+For more details see [Understanding cluster](../../../config/access-roles/) access roles](../../../config/access-roles/).

-### Prometheus Adapter
+### (Optional) Prometheus Adapter
 The Prometheus adapter is required if you are using Inference workloads and require a custom metric for autoscaling.
 The following additional steps are required for it to work:

 1. Copy `prometheus-adapter-prometheus-config` and `serving-certs-ca-bundle` ConfigMaps from `openshift-monitoring` namespace to the `monitoring` namespace